Titas-In-Cloud/Team-Project-StuBank-PLC/README.md

 it's done it is all set up and there should be 6 number code which changes each 30 seconds.
 This will be used the next time you will try to login to your account.

+#### Certificate Installation Process

+Run the program normally and when it loads there should be a warning about the website being insecure.
+Click the security symbol (normally to the left of the URL) in your browser, and click certificate.
+On the popup, navigate to the details tab and click copy to file.
+Click next and choose DER encoded binary X.509 (.CER) as the option (should be default option).
+Click next and on the next page click browse, and then type in any name for your certificate and choose the download location.
+Then click save to close the dialog box, and then next and finish.
+Then open the folder where the certificate was downloaded, then open it and choose install certificate.
+Choose current user or local machine depending on your preferred installation, and click next.
+Then choose place all certificates in the following store, and choose trusted root certification authorities.
+Then click next and finish and restart close your browser and restart the application.
+The connection will now be secure.

 #### User Account Functionality
 User bank account has four pages which you can see on the navigation bar on the left - **Overview**, **Transactions**, **Account** and **Cards**.